Indian Sources of Hellenistic Ethics

 1. The principal meaning is the emanation outward of culture and ideas from classical Greece to the rest of the world, with classical Greek culture and ideas either replacing local culture and ideas, or amending local customs.

-2. The second meaning of the word refers to the intensification of this process during the time of Alexander the Great (356-323 B.C.) and its continuation as a cultural force up until about 400 A.D: the Hellenistic age or Hellenistic period of Ancient Greek.
+2. The second meaning of the word refers to the Hellenistic age or Hellenistic period of Ancient Greek (see below)

 3. The third meaning is the general field of study of ancient Greek, which could include both processes just mentioned, plus scholarship since the time of the Greeks.
-It is also sometimes used as another word for Hellenic polytheism.
+It is also sometimes used as another word for Hellenic polytheism (Hellenism, Wikipedia).

 For a list of the most important Hellenistic schools and philosophers see Hellenistic Philosophy.

-▪ Diogenes of Sinope (412-323 B.C.) adopted Antisthenes teachings and embraced the ascetic way of life, adopting a lifestyle of self-sufficiency (autarkeia), austerity (askēsis), and shamelessness (anaideia).
+The story of Cynicism traditionally begins with Antisthenes, (445-365 BC) who was an older contemporary of Plato and a pupil of Socrates (…) Diogenes of Sinope (412-323 BC) adopted Antisthenes teachings and embraced the ascetic way of life, adopting a lifestyle of self-sufficiency (autarkeia), austerity (askēsis), and shamelessness (anaideia).
 He became known as "the Dog" which is the likeliest derivation of the word "Cynic."
 (Cynic, Wikipedia)

-The Cynics are said to have invented the idea of cosmopolitanism: when he was asked where he came from, Diogenes replied that he was "a citizen of the world.
+The Cynics are said to have invented the idea of cosmopolitanism: when he was asked where he came from, Diogenes replied that he was "a citizen of the world” (an indication that he had travelled a lot).
 Although Cynicism concentrated solely on ethics, Cynic philosophy had a big impact on the Hellenistic world, ultimately becoming an important influence for Stoicism (Cynicism, Wikipedia).

 Cynics lived among the people and acted as social critics; insofar they did not retreat from society.
 But they retreated from all kinds of dependencies.